 Another amazing Renaissance fair in Texas is the Scarborough Renaissance Festival hosted in Waxahachie, south of Dallas.
 The fest runs from early April to late May each year.
 It sprawls over more than 35 acres of land and boasts two dozen stages for live entertainment.
 With over 200 acts — including swordplay, comedy, and musical shows — you’ll never run out of things to watch and do all day long.

 You can enjoy steak on a stake, shepherd’s pie, a mug of ale, and other Scarborough classics, all while perusing the wares of artisans selling handicrafts, costume pieces, old weaponry, and more.

-The Minnesota Renaissance Festival in Shakopee, Minnesota, has nearly 50 years’ experience bringing together one of the top-rated Renaissance fairs in the country.
-The village setup feels and looks like a slice of 16th-century England, complete with a stunning royal court, 800-plus entertainment opportunities, and hundreds of food booths and medieval-inspired artisans and vendors.
+The Minnesota Renaissance Festival in Shakopee, Minnesota, has nearly 50 years of experience bringing together one of the top-rated Renaissance fairs in the country.
+The village set up feels and looks like a slice of 16th-century England, complete with a stunning royal court, 800-plus entertainment opportunities, medieval-inspired artisans and vendors and hundreds of food booths.
+Food booths are really popular here, so the US has lots of different wine and food festivals that you can visit.